 3. Casita (Separate from main house, QUEEN bed, ensuite bathroom, single- or double-occupancy) ~ SOLD OUT

 4. Master Bedroom (Deluxe room with KING bed, ensuite bathroom, balcony, single- or double-occupancy) ~ SOLD OUT

 5. Luxury King (neighbouring 4-star hotel; KING bed, private bathroom, single- or double-occupancy) ~ SOLD OUT

 * The Canada Room and the Mexico Room share one bathroom.

 Includes 7 nights luxury accommodation, gourmet meals, daily writing workshops, a one-hour private session with Alison, all excursions, wifi, unlimited use of pool and garden, beauty at every turn.

 Canada Room: $1550 per person (double-occupancy); $1800 single-occupancy ~ SOLD OUT

 Luxury King: $2200 (single-occupancy) [PLEASE NOTE: this room is in a neighbouring hotel.] ~ SOLD OUT

 Accompanying Spouse/Friend: $1150*

-All funds are in Canadian dollars and a 13% Harmonized Sales Tax must be applied.
+All funds are in Canadian dollars.
 Upon admission into the retreat, a $500 deposit will be required to hold your spot.
 The balance of payment will be due on January 25, 2018.